Immune system: Inflammation

 Inflammation is one of the first responses of the immune system to infection.
 The symptoms of inflammation are redness, swelling, heat, and pain, which are caused by increased blood flow into tissue.
 Inflammation is produced by eicosanoids and cytokines, which are released by injured or infected cells.
-Eicosanoids include prostaglandins that produce fever and the dilation of blood vessels associated with inflammation, and leukotrienes that attract certain white blood cells (leukocytes).
-Common cytokines include interleukins that are responsible for communication between white blood cells; chemokines that promote chemotaxis; and interferons that have anti-viral effects, such as shutting down protein synthesis in the host cell.
+Eicosanoids include prostaglandins that produce fever and the dilation of blood vessels associated with inflammation and leukotrienes that attract certain white blood cells (leukocytes).
+Common cytokines include interleukins that are responsible for communication between white blood cells; chemokines that promote chemotaxis; and interferons that have antiviral effects, such as shutting down protein synthesis in the host cell.
 Growth factors and cytotoxic factors may also be released.
-These cytokines and other chemicals recruit immune cells to the site of infection and promote healing of any damaged tissue following the removal of pathogens.
+These cytokines and other chemicals recruit immune cells to the site of infection and promote the healing of any damaged tissue following the removal of pathogens.
 The pattern-recognition receptors called inflammasomes are multiprotein complexes (consisting of an NLR, the adaptor protein ASC, and the effector molecule pro-caspase-1) that form in response to cytosolic PAMPs and DAMPs, whose function is to generate active forms of the inflammatory cytokines IL-1β and IL-18.

 Humoral defenses

 The complement system is a biochemical cascade that attacks the surfaces of foreign cells.
 It contains over 20 different proteins and is named for its ability to "complement" the killing of pathogens by antibodies.
 Complement is the major humoral component of the innate immune response.
 Many species have complement systems, including non-mammals like plants, fish, and some invertebrates.
 In humans, this response is activated by complement binding to antibodies that have attached to these microbes or the binding of complement proteins to carbohydrates on the surfaces of microbes.
 This recognition signal triggers a rapid killing response.
 The speed of the response is a result of signal amplification that occurs after sequential proteolytic activation of complement molecules, which are also proteases.
 After complement proteins initially bind to the microbe, they activate their protease activity, which in turn activates other complement proteases, and so on.
 This produces a catalytic cascade that amplifies the initial signal by controlled positive feedback.
 The cascade results in the production of peptides that attract immune cells, increase vascular permeability, and opsonize (coat) the surface of a pathogen, marking it for destruction.
-This deposition of complement can also kill cells directly by disrupting their plasma membrane.
+This deposition of complement can also kill cells directly by disrupting their plasma membrane via the formation of a membrane attack complex.